charming21/EmbSysFinalProject/README.md

                 - Step 8.c: if you know which com your HC-05 is connected to add it to the Serial Line.
 If not, open up Device manager , look for 'Ports (COM & LPT). click on the drop down, and try the com's listed there.
             - Step 9: Press the reset button on your STM32 board, and the message : "cmd?" should appear in your putty terminal.

+        - We have images on how the rover should like.

     Final Result :
         - Now going through this steps you should be able to type the letter 'w' for forward, 's' for reverse, 'a' for left, 'd' for right, 'x' for stop, and 'e' for autonomous mode. if you are in the first mode, it will go in that said direction til it is obstructed.
 It will inform the user which side the blockage is on and the user will then choose which way to go.
         - In it's Autonomous mode (press 'e' in the putty terminal to put into mode 2), Scorpion moves in forward direction while avoiding objects in it's path.
 It will change direction's itself based on the scenario.

     Functionality:
         - Overall functionality, when built correctly and wired correctly Scorpion will avoid obsticles in it's path and move forward with ease.

+    Notes:
+        - Attached we have an image of which wheel is which and which timer channel is connected to each wheel for power.
+This image is called "Wheel Number and Channel"